AguaClara/String-Digester/Trickling_Filter_report_2.md

 ### Dosing Rate

 The dosing rate of on a trickling filter is the depth of liquid discharged on top of the packing for each pass of the distributor (Tchobanoglous et. al. 2003, pp 898).
+This dosage or "operating dose" can be achieved by adjusting a number of control points in the system.
+The first of which

 $n = \frac{(1 + R)(q)(10^3 mm/m)}{(A)(DR)(60 min/h)}$